 I recently had 2 client-owners comment that we have never recommended that they have their HVAC system cleaned.
 OMG!!!
 Are you kidding me?
-This was after water damage occurred at their home, due to their HVAC drain lines being clogged up and the drain pan overflowing.
+This was after water damage occurred at their home, due to their HVAC drain line clogging and overflowing the pan.
 It can resemble a busted plumbing pipe.
-I was shocked to hear such a statement, because I have preached preventative maintenance benefits and suggestions in almost every newsletter that I have sent out.
+I have preached preventative maintenance benefits and suggestions since I was a young property manager.
 You can count on me to always indicate how much cheaper preventative maintenance is over reactive maintenance.
-Folks don’t listen to me, but I say it just the same.
-Some of my other blogs reference what I call the “repair only” approach to maintaining investment homes, and failure to regularly clean your HVAC system falls under that category.
+Folks don’t always listen, but I say it just the same.
+Sometimes I reference what I call the “repair only” approach to maintaining a home.
+Failure to regularly clean your HVAC system falls under that category.

-I decided that day, that my next blog post to the world would be on the importance of having your HVAC system serviced/cleaned/checked yearly, at least!!
-Our tenants sign a lease that requires them to change the HVAC filter at their home a whopping 12 times a year, so the other part of keeping the system clean is all on the owner of the home.
+I decided then, that my next blog post would be on the importance of having your HVAC system serviced/cleaned/checked yearly, at least!!
+Our tenants sign a lease that requires them to change the HVAC filter at their home a whopping 12 times a year, so the other part of keeping the system clean falls to the owner.

 Clean your HVAC BEFORE it’s freezing cold or boiling hot

 The time to do an HVAC cleaning is before peak season.
 This would be the hot season OR the cold season – or both if you are feeling froggy.
 If you want to be a good landlord, (and you should) you don’t want your tenant without the system when they need it most.
 During extreme temperatures, or after property damage occurs is not the ideal moment.